Why you shouldn’t read from your PowerPoint slides17/05/13

 A classic mistake presenters make, is to pack their slides full of words, which they then read to the audience.
 Unless your audience is very young indeed, they can read for themselves.
-Having you read to them is actually just annoying and slightly insulting.
+Reading to them can be seen as annoying and slightly insulting.

 Should you read from your PowerPoint slides?